-Following the terrorist acts of September 11, 2001, increased emphasis has been placed on all facets of Airport security.
-It is noted that Sonoma County Airport has a variety of security functions already in place due to the presence of airline operations.
+Following the terrorist acts of September 11, 2001, increased emphasis has been placed on all facets of on-Airport security.
+It is noted that the Airport has a variety of security functions already in place due to the presence of airline operations.
 The airfield is patrolled regularly by Sonoma County Sheriff's Department personnel and County Airport operation personnel.
-Special use facilities such as CDF fire attack operations and REACH have been provided with segregated facilities, making unauthorized access to these aircraft and equipment more difficult.
+Special use facilities such as CAL FIRE attack operations and REACH have been provided with segregated facilities, making unauthorized access to these aircraft and equipment more difficult.
+The Airport is currently in compliance with all Transportation Security Agency requirements for a Part 139 air carrier airport.